 Selous is a highly seasonal game-viewing destination and it tends to be hotter than any other reserve in Tanzania due to its low altitude.
 The optimum time to visit is during the dry season of June to September, when wildlife is abundant and temperatures tolerable.
 Game viewing is just as good from October till early November, but it will be very, very hot.
 Roads tend to become impassable and lodges are closed during April and May.

 Tarangire National Park lies within the Central Rift Valley, only 100 km southwest of Arusha.
 Tarangire is best known for its large herds of elephants.
 During dry season, the park is said to have the largest concentration of elephants in the world!
 Another striking feature of the park is the abundance of baobab trees.
 There are also some beautiful stands of acacia tortillis trees, the flat-topped acacias which are so reminiscent of films like the Lion King and Out of Africa.
 Animal concentration peaks between July till the start of the rains in November, early December.
 From November to May, much of the game leaves the park.
-Read more in our blog about this overlooked rival of the Serengeti.
+Read more in Tarangire Travel Guide about this overlooked rival of the Serengeti.